-Records of pertinent communication will be documented in the case notes (communication log, emails, etc.) Refer to the Quality Assurance Manual Policy on Process Requirements for more details if needed.
+Records of pertinent communication will be documented in the case notes to include communication logs or emails.
+Refer to the Quality Assurance Manual Policy on Process Requirements for more details if needed.

 The examiner will write the case/incident number on photographs or papers that are not standard letter size and attach them to a standard letter size (81⁄2" x 11") blank sheet of paper.